lopzek/oasis-docs/docs/canvas.md

 ### Basic adaptation

-The following code will resize the canvas according to the css style of the canvas element.
-When the display size of the canvas changes(for example, when the browser window changes), the rendering may be stretched or compressed, `resizeByClientSize` can be called to return to normal.
+The following code will resize the canvas according to the css style of the canvas element:

 ```typescript
 engine.canvas.resizeByClientSize();